+a.
+Non-habitable architectural features are permitted on roofs in accordance with Section 1.5.4.A.
+In addition to the non-habitable architectural features set forth in Section 1.5.4.A., stair headhouses are not included in the height measurement for buildings in the VCOD.

+15. Mechanical Equipment.

 - a.
-Non-habitable architectural features are permitted on roofs in accordance with Section 1.5.4.A.
-In addition to the non-habitable architectural features set forth in Section 1.5.4.A., stair headhouses are not included in the height measurement for buildings in the VCOD. - 15.
-Mechanical Equipment. - a.
 Roof-mounted mechanical equipment must be screened and setback at least ten (10) feet from the intersection of the roof and wall plane immediately below. - b.
 Wall-mounted alarm devices, cable boxes, and utility meters shall not be mounted on a wall plane facing a right of way. - c.
 Wall-mounted mechanical, plumbing, and/or electrical equipment such as louvers, exhaust equipment and ducts vents along the front elevation must be architecturally integrated into the design of the building and located to minimize adverse effects on pedestrian comfort along sidewalks and within open spaces. - d.
-All free-standing mechanical and/or electrical equipment are prohibited between any front lot line and front elevation. - C. Parking Design Standards. - 1.
-Required Accessory Parking Spaces. - a.
-There are no motor vehicle parking minimums within the VCOD. - b.
+All free-standing mechanical and/or electrical equipment are prohibited between any front lot line and front elevation.

+C. Parking Design Standards.

+- 1. Required Accessory Parking Spaces. - a.
+There are no motor vehicle parking minimums within the VCOD, except: - i.
+One (1.0) parking stall per residential unit is required within the MRT zone, except as modified through Adaptive Reuse (see Sec.
+9.6.2.B.8). - b.
 Bicycle parking must be provided as specified in Sec.
-9.6.2.C.2, except, - i.
-No bicycle parking is required for ground floor non-residential uses with five-thousand (5,000) square feet or less of gross leasable floor area. - c.
-Motor vehicle parking spaces for persons with disabilities must be provided onsite. - d.
-Centralized parking facilities must provide signage identifying the permitted users. - e.
-Pedestrian access to motor vehicle parking must be via a paved sidewalk or walkway. - f.
+9.6.2.C.2, except, - No bicycle parking is required for ground floor non-residential uses with five-thousand (5,000) square feet or less of gross leasable floor area - Motor vehicle parking spaces for persons with disabilities must be provided per 521 CMR 23.00 Parking and Passenger Loading Zones. - d.
+Centralized parking facilities must provide signage identifying the permitted users. - Pedestrian access to motor vehicle parking must be via a paved sidewalk or walkway. - f.
 Bicycle parking must be provided at no cost or fee to customers, visitors, employees, tenants, and residents. - 2.
 Required Number of Accessory Bicycle Parking Stalls.

-The following standards for accessory bicycle and motor vehicle parking spaces are associated with the use categories permitted in the VCOD zones:
+The following standards for accessory bicycle parking spaces are associated with the use categories permitted in the VCOD zones: